 Is the gym too much for you?
 Try walking!

 Fitness tips like “join the gym!” and “start working out!” are not very helpful if you have limited funds or limited time.
 For many older people, being in a gym environment can also quite intimidating and some of the exercise equipment too stressful to use.
 There’s another solution to staying fit and active all year round.
 It’s one of the best fitness tips we can offer and it’s called walking, ideally brisk walking.
+You can unearth several benefits of walking if you see here.
 Walking is more effective than you thought.
 Just adding some extra steps to your day adds value.
 There are many fitness wristbands and mobile apps that track your daily steps.
 10,000 steps a day is considered by FitBit and other such programs as being the optimal amount of daily steps to ensure a healthy heart and lifestyle.

 New studies have recently shown that instead of burning 68 calories per mile at a speed of 2.9 miles per hour, you’re actually closer to burning 81 calories at this speed.
 Previous studies had only analyzed men, the samples were way too small and they didn’t account for people of different weights.
 It’s reassuring to know that adding extra steps to your routine is actually considered a great form of exercise and is helping you burn extra calories!